Buffalo Bill Ranch State Historical Park

 About Buffalo Bill Cody

-Isaac Cody suffered financial set-backs that were caused by his stand on slavery.
-Very much a Kansas Jayhawk, Isaac was very strongly anti-slavery and wasn’t afraid to state his beliefs even in hostile crowds of people who were pro-slavery; risking his life for a belief.
+Isaac Cody suffered financial setbacks that were caused by his stand on slavery.
+Very much a Kansas Jayhawk, Isaac was very strongly anti-slavery and wasn’t afraid to state his beliefs even in hostile crowds of people, risking his life for a belief.
 He died eventually from the stab wound he received from an angry pro-slavery hothead with no self-control.

-His death left young Bill Cody, “the man of the house” at the tender age of 11 years old, which completely took away what childhood he had as a poor boy.
+His death left young Bill Cody, “the man of the house” at the tender age of eleven-years-old, which completely took away what childhood he had as a poor boy.
 Young Bill used his considerable skills and stridently found ways to bring home money for his mother and sisters.
-This drive to provide, and doing something adventuresome never left him.
+This drive to provide, and do something adventuresome never left him.

 Young Bill made a living as a scout and anything else that brought in money.
-Young Bill tried a variety of things, including trapping, being a messenger, a scout for military, accompanying westbound military supply trains, and security for the railroads.
+He tried a variety of things, including trapping, being a messenger, a scout for the military, accompanying westbound military supply trains, and providing security for the railroads.

 In 1864, Cody enlisted in the Seventh Kansas Volunteer Cavalry and served as a private for one and a half years.